Scribble-Works/preptime-api/README.md

 You can find guidelines on updating your .env file for optimal security [here](https://supabase.com/docs/guides/self-hosting/docker#dashboard-authentication)

-- Create a table for responses using the schema :
+- Create a table named `responses` using the schema :
   | Name | Type | Description |
   |------------|-------------|-------------|
   | sheet_id | uuid | Unique identifier for each response sheet. |